 Understand there are consequences if you don’t meet your deadline

-Depending what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
-Generally companies however will not tolerate having work handed in late.
+Depending on what company you work for there may be little or no repercussions, which unfortunately promotes a culture of low performance.
+Generally, companies however will not tolerate having work handed in late.

 Be professional, respect others and take pride in doing your job well and hitting your deadlines.